 General

 Varied Bunting: Medium-sized bunting, mostly purple-blue with red wash on throat, breast, and back.
 Nape and eye-rings are red.
 Bill is gray and slightly curved down.
 Wings and tail are purple-blue.
-Female has brown upperparts with faint streaks, white underparts with brown wash on breast and sides, and blue-gray primaries and tail.
+Female has brown upperparts with buff underparts.

 Range and Habitat